 a) Watch this vet explain her knowledge/research first > http://healthypets.mercola.com/sites/healthypets/archive/2012/01/24/how-to-avoid-addisons-disease.aspx

-b) From my research in as simple explanation as possible to help understanding: As I have been breeding since 2004, none of the breeding spoos have ever had Addison's disease.
+b) From my research in as simple explanation as possible to help understanding: As I have been breeding since 2004, one of the breeding spoos had one pup come down with Addison's in 2016.
+No one has contacted before or after to help me be aware.
 Healthy lines have provided many with healthy pups.
 So, why did a customer in 2016 have a male offspring that was diagnosed with Addisons?
 From research and observation I can only determine that the mom Cleopatra was having health issues with having pups that her milk wasn't dropping...the second litter this occurred I decided to retire her.
 Several of her pups from these two litters have had health situations arise.
 Now, assure you've watched the above video by Dr. Becker: I can only determine from observation of what you watched; i.
 Cleopatra DID get into a girl fight while pregnant with the first milk drop issue, fight or flight hormones shot through her puppies; ii.
 Assuring you've listened/read "Pukka's Promise" by Ted Kerasote; if spaying/neutering too early the hormones are taken away that helps balance full development of a body, thus the necessary hormones are depleted AND over vaccination can play another HUGE roll in the body getting out of balance; iii.
 If the pet is in continual stress, only that pet and it's environment can tell you (of course they can't) thus one never knows the true amount of stress they can accept/tolerate before their body gives up and moves into Addisons; iiii.
 Nutrition depletion with bad dog food, thus my research on healthy dog food...So, there are MANY variables I have culminated to this point of observation.

 The good breeders do their best to assure parents are tested to prevent health issues for customers.
 It's up to you the consumer to do your work with waiting to spay/neuter, provide a calm environment, provide healthy dog food, keep in check pet vaccinations with titre tests instead of just vaccinating when the vet says so, and many other considerations to not blame the breeder...Mother Nature ALWAYS has the last say when we've done our best with testing for the customer and future of the standard poodle ;o)